Looked After Children (LAC) – resources and guidance

 RCPCH lead

-Dr Vicki Walker leads on looked after children on the RCPCH Child Protection Standing Committee.
+Dr Lynn Snow leads on looked after children on the RCPCH Child Protection Standing Committee.
 She also collaborates with the British Association of Adoption and Fostering (Coram BAAF) Health Advisors Group Committee.

 October 2021